Advanced Painting Intensive

 VISUAL ARTS

-SUMMER 2023
+SUMMER 2026

 The Advanced Painting Intensive features the following elements:

-• Individual studio spaces on 115th Street and Broadway, New York City
+Individual studio spaces on 115th Street and Broadway, New York City

-• Individual critiques by faculty
+Individual critiques by faculty

-• Group critiques
+Group critiques

-• Lectures by nationally known artists
+Lectures by nationally known artists

-• Tutorials on assembling portfolios appropriate for applications to MFA programs
+Tutorials on assembling portfolios appropriate for applications to MFA programs

-• A workshop on career development
+A seminar on career development

-• A workshop on the development of a strong artist statement
+A workshop on the development of a strong artist statement

 TO APPLY

 Students interested in the Advanced Painting Intensive must submit a portfolio of 10 images of their work for review.
 You must also include a Statement of Intent that is up to 500 words with your educational background, including degrees and independent courses, and your reasons for applying to the program.
 Accepted students can register for the course upon notification.
-Applications will open in February—check back soon for more information.
+Applications will open in March—check back soon for more information.

 Program Elements